Start a project

 RAG, Fine-Tuning, or Prompt Engineering?
 Choosing the Right AI Approach

-"Should we fine-tune?" gets asked at every kickoff.
-Almost always, the honest answer is "not yet, and possibly not at all."
+“Should we fine-tune?” gets asked at every kickoff.
+Almost always, the honest answer is “not yet, and possibly not at all.”
+The question usually comes from a reasonable place — fine-tuning sounds like the serious, committed option, the one real AI companies do.
+In practice it is the last tool we reach for, not the first.
 Here is the decision pattern we use at Accolades, mapping three different techniques to three different problems.

 Three techniques, three jobs

-Prompt engineering solves behavior.
 You want the model to follow a specific persona, format outputs a specific way, or reason in a specific structure.
 The best prompt is the smallest prompt that hits your eval bar.
-Iterating on prompt + system instructions handles the vast majority of "the model is not doing what we want" complaints.
+Iterating on the prompt and system instructions handles the vast majority of “the model is not doing what we want” complaints.

-Retrieval-augmented generation (RAG) solves knowledge.
-You want the model to answer using information it could not possibly have memorized at training time — your private documents, your knowledge base, last week's policy update.
+Retrieval-augmented generation is for when you want the model to answer using information it could not possibly have memorized at training time — your private documents, your knowledge base, last week’s policy update.
 RAG injects that context into the prompt at inference time.
 The model itself does not change.

 When to combine them

-Production systems almost always need two of three.
+Production systems almost always need two of the three.
 Most commonly: prompt engineering to set the contract, plus RAG to ground the answer in your data.
-Fine-tuning enters the picture later, when prompts have become unmanageably long because they are doing too much pattern-matching.
+Fine-tuning enters the picture later, when prompts have become unmanageably long because they are doing too much pattern-matching, or when per-request costs at scale make shorter prompts a genuine line item.

 The order matters.
 Start with prompt engineering against the strongest available foundation model.
-Add RAG once your accuracy plateau is "the model does not know our data."
-Only consider fine-tuning when you have shipped, you have an eval suite, and the cost case for shorter prompts at scale is real.
+Add RAG once your accuracy plateau is “the model does not know our data.”
+Only consider fine-tuning when you have shipped, you have an eval suite that tells you what “better” means, and the cost case for shorter prompts at scale is real.
+Teams that fine-tune before they have evals are tuning blind — they cannot tell whether the new model is better, only that it is different.

 Most projects never reach step three.
 That is a feature, not a bug — every layer you add is a layer you have to maintain.